recentitspace/E-learning-api-admin/COURSE_THUMBNAIL_GUIDE.md

-# Course Thumbnail Upload & Display Guide
+# Course Thumbnail Upload & Display Guide (Base64 Support)

 ## Overview

-This guide explains how to save course thumbnails in the backend and display them in your frontend application.
+This guide explains how to save course thumbnails in the backend using **base64 encoding** and display them in your frontend application.
+The backend now supports both file uploads and base64 strings for thumbnails.

 ---